liudoubletian/MZINBVA/README.md

 * `nodes` : the required nodes for the parallel

 # Example
-The following function shows how to simulate a multilevel data.
+The following step shows that how to generate multilevel microbiome count data.
 ```r
 sub.n <- 10
 pos.n <- 3